CGS-IT/jee_microservices_training_2023/jee_microservice_start/README.md

-# KURS JEE Microservice Development with Quarkus
+# Workshop : JEE Microservice Development with Quarkus
-## kurs_jeemicro
+## jee_microservice_start
+This start example is a simple base project for the course "Microservice Development with Quarkus".

+It is used as a starting point for the exercises in the course, and shows the basic structure of a quarkus project.

 This project is used as an example project for jee microservice development with quarkus and is part of the course material for the course "Microservice Development with Quarkus" see ./license.txt for license information.